JJ Hanrahan

-John Joseph Hanrahan (born 27 July 1992) is an Irish rugby union player who plays for Welsh club Dragons in the United Rugby Championship.
+John Joseph Hanrahan (born 27 July 1992) is an Irish rugby union player who plays for Munster in the United Rugby Championship.
 He plays primarily as a fly-half, but can also play as a centre or fullback.

 Early years

 Hanrahan began playing rugby with Castleisland RFC in County Kerry at the age of 7.
 He attended Rockwell College, moving there after being spotted playing for Castleisland in a Munster Under-16 final, and he scored a winning drop-goal for Rockwell in their 2010 semi-final, before losing the 2010 Munster Schools Rugby Senior Cup Final to Presentation Brothers College, Cork.

 Club career

 Munster

 Hanrahan made his first senior appearance for Munster against La Rochelle in a non-capped pre-season friendly on 12 August 2011.
 He was part of the Munster A team that won the 2012 British and Irish Cup.
 He was promoted to a professional contract by Munster for the 2012–13 season.
 He made his full debut for Munster on 22 September 2012, in a Pro12 fixture against Dragons.
 Hanrahan made his Heineken Cup debut on 21 October 2012, coming on as a replacement in Munster's second round fixture against Edinburgh at Thomond Park.
-He made his first start for Munster on 26 October 2012, in a Pro12 game against Zebre, scoring two tries and winning the Man-of-the-Match award.
+He made his start for Munster on 26 October 2012, in a Pro12 game against Zebre, scoring two tries and winning the Man-of-the-Match award.
 Hanrahan signed a two-year contract extension with Munster in January 2013.